• Home

 • Rounding shoulders

-• Anterior pelvic tilt- slouching turning off postural muscles when sitting or always in a hunched position
+• Anterior pelvic tilt- slouching turning off postural muscles when sitting or permanently in a hunched position

 • Lisp